ChrisWiegman/kana/README.md

 `--name` The name flag allows you to run an arbitrary site from anywhere.
 For example, if you already started and stopped a site from a directory called _test_ you can run `kana start --name=test` to start that site from anywhere.
 If you use the `name` flag on a new site it will create that site without a link to any local folder.
 This can be handy for testing a plugin or other configuration but not that none of the other start flags will apply.

+`--multisite` Use the multisite flag to setup a WordPress Multisite installation.
+The optional `subdomain` and `subdirectory` flags will allow for either type of installation.

 ## Importing an existing WordPress database

 Kana offers a simple way to import an existing WordPress database.
 Just use the `kana db import <your database file>` to get started.